Clavulanate Potassium (KLAV-ue-la-nate poe-TAS-ee-um), Ticarcillin Disodium (tye-kar-SIL-in dye-SOE-dee-um)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, electrolyte problems (such as high or low potassium or calcium in your blood), or a stiff neck or severe headache.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, bleeding problems, congestive heart failure, diarrhea, or a mineral imbalance (such as low potassium in the blood).

 - If your symptoms do not improve or if they get worse, call your doctor.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.